HakanKOCAK/JotForm-Payment-Gateways/README.md

-This project made for a specific form on JotForm so it will only work for it.
-The form ID is 91833732007959 and I initiliazed it in Helpers.js file.
-Please go to Helpers.js and add your API key to the line I commented then you are all set.
+-This project made for a specific form on JotForm that I created on my account so it will only work if you have access the form.(This project added to GitHub for my mentor at JotForm to be analyzed.)
+-The form ID is 91833732007959 and I initiliazed it in Helpers.js file.
+-Please go to Helpers.js and add your API key to the line I commented then you are all set.

 <<<<<<< HEAD